revant-io/cdk-cost-limit/README.md

 ### What?

-This package enables development teams to set spending limits on their AWS resources.
-While existing AWS cost-related services can only send alerts, this library automatically disables resources, using non-destructive operations, when user-set budget is reached.
+This package lets you set spending limits on AWS.
+Existing AWS cost-related services only send alerts: this library automatically disables resources, using non-destructive operations, when your budget is reached.

 ### Why?